When Should You Adjust Standard Errors for Clustering?: A Framework for Clustering

-The assignment process that determines the values of $W_{in}$ for all $i$ and $n$, also consists of two stages.
-In the first stage, for cluster $c$ in population $n$, an assignment probability $q_{cn}\in[0,1]$ is drawn randomly from a distribution $f(\cdot)$ with mean $\mu_n$ and variance $\sigma^2_n$.
-To simplify the algebra, we focus here on the case with $\mu_n=1/2$.
-The variance $\sigma^2_n\geq 0$ is key.
-If it is zero, we have random assignment.
-For positive values of $\sigma_n^2$ we have correlated assignment within the clusters, and if $\sigma^2_n=1/4$ then $q_{cn}\in\{0,1\}$, all units with a cluster have the same assignments.
-In the second stage, each unit in cluster $c$ is assigned to the treatment independently, with cluster-specific probability $q_{cn}$.
+The assignment process that determines the values of $W_{k,i}$ also consists of two stages.
+In the first stage of the assignment process, for cluster $m$ in population $k$, an assignment probability $A_{k,m}\in[0,1]$ is drawn randomly from a distribution with mean $\mu_k$, bounded away from zero and one uniformly in $k$, and variance $\sigma^2_k$, independently for each cluster.
+The variance $\sigma^2_k$ is key.
+If $\sigma^2_k$ is zero, then $A_{k,m}$ is the same for all $m$, and $W_{k,i}$ is randomly assigned across clusters.
+We refer to this case as {\em random assignment}.
+For positive values of $\sigma_k^2$ assignment probabilities depend on cluster.
+Because $A_{k,m}^2\leq A_{k,m}$, it follows that $\sigma_k^2$ is bounded above by $\mu_k(1-\mu_k)$ and that the bound is attained when $A_{k,m}$ can only take values zero or one, so all units within a cluster have the same values for the treatment.
+We use the term {\em clustered assignment} to refer to the case $\sigma_k^2=\mu_k(1-\mu_k)$, when there is no within-cluster variation in $W_{k,i}$.
+We use the term {\em partially clustered assignment} to refer to the case $0<\sigma_k^2<\mu_k(1-\mu_k)$, where assignment depends on cluster but not all units in the same cluster necessarily have the same value of $W_{k,i}$.
+In the second stage of the assignment process, each unit in cluster $m$ is assigned to the treatment independently, with cluster-specific probability $A_{k,m}$.

-The parameters $\sigma_n^2$, $\pcn$ and $\pun$ are indexed by the population $n$ to stress that they can be population specific.
-The sequences are assumed to converge to some limits, which may include zero and one for $p_{Cn}$ and $p_{Un}$ to capture random sampling from a large population.

-Formally we can summarize the conditions on the sampling and assignment processes as follows. \begin{assumption} The vector of assigments $\bw_n$ is independent of the vector of sampling indicators $\br_n$. \end{assumption}